Skip to primary navigation Skip to content Skip to footer

 The closest modern cars to resemble open-seating are superliner coaches.
 These cars are designed with double-facing seats that can be converted into beds overnight to accommodate long-haul travelers.

-Types of Train Cars You Can Ride at Historic Strasburg Rail Road
+Types Of Train Cars You Can Ride At Historic Strasburg Rail Road

 Strasburg Rail Road, located in the heart of Amish country PA, is one of the most exciting destinations for train lovers.
 Strasburg Rail Road has plenty of train car options if you’re looking for an authentic passenger steam train experience.